Menu

-The lifestyle in Denmark
+The Danish lifestyle

 Denmark remains on the list of the top ten happiest countries in the world, coming in at an impressive second place in 2019.
 From untouched natural beauty to well-developed transport systems and a prosperous social system, it's easy to understand why Denmark is a top destination for expatriates from all over the globe.

 Do you have a specific question about everyday life in Denmark?
-Check out Expat.com's forum.
+Check out Expat.com's forum

 Balance and equality in Denmark